-And that’s exactly why we’re so vulnerable to cyberattacks, says Jake Moore, an ESET cybersecurity specialist and a white hat hacker with 14 years of experience in digital forensics and cybercrime investigations.
-He never lacks motivation to scrutinize and test how small businesses perceive and handle cybersecurity.
+And that’s exactly why we’re so vulnerable to cyberattacks, says Jake Moore, an ESET Cybersecurity Specialist and a white hat hacker with 14 years of experience in digital forensics and cybercrime investigations.
+He never lacks the motivation to scrutinise and test how small businesses perceive and handle cybersecurity.
 In most cases, the answer is: rather poorly.

 Let’s start from the other side.
 Since you’re constantly trying to make the lives of hackers harder, for many of them, you must be a very attractive target.
 Have you ever been hacked?